TobyBoyne/gf2-software/README.md

 branch, it is being automatically formatted.

 The *Black* line length is set to 88 characters.
-In some cases, line length was exceeded, as breaking a string into multiple lines did not increase readability.
+In some cases, line length was exceeded, as breaking a line into multiple lines does not always increase readability.
 This is especially true in `parse.py`, where the conditional logic is highly nested such that a strict line length limit would overly constrain the string formatting.

 ### Documentation